Connect a public IP address to a load balancer

 OpenStack CLI

-- In the balancer card of the public IP address, click .
+- In the load balancer card, next to the public IP address, click .

 - Click Save.